 - Users submit transactions to the Sui platform in order to create, mutate, and transfer digital assets or interact with more sophisticated applications enabled by smart contracts, interoperability, and composability.

-- SUI token holders bear the option of delegating their tokens to validators and participating in the proof-of-stake mechanism.
+- SUI token holders have the option of staking their tokens to validators and participating in the proof-of-stake mechanism.
 SUI owners also hold the rights to participate in Sui’s governance.

 - Validators manage transaction processing and execution on the Sui platform.

 The Sui economy has five core components:

 - The SUI token is the Sui platform’s native asset.

 - Gas fees are charged on all network operations and used to reward participants of the proof-of-stake mechanism and prevent spam and denial-of-service attacks.